ryanjosephking/meshlint/README.md

   and Beta testing.
 - endikos / William Knechtel - For also being an idea guy and tester, and for being a great Brother in the Lord, anyway.
-- lsmft / Kevin Wood - For being a premeir Beta tester, complete with a [UI improvement mockup](raw/master/img/lsmft.png "Likes Sending Me Fine Templates"), and also for providing the hardware that was used to write it. (!)
+- lsmft / Kevin Wood - For being a premeir Beta tester, complete with a [UI improvement mockup](raw/master/img/lsmft.png "Likes Sending Me Fine Templates"), and also for providing the hardware that was used to write it.
+  (!)
+- moth3r / Ivan Šantić - For being one of the most enthusiastic Blenderers I ever met, and for testing/feedback, too.